Market Sector Update

 outperformance over the next 12 months.
 This approach has served investors well over time, and our confidence in it

 has not waned.

 The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
 The opinions are current through June

 30, 2019, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not

 intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial

-Risk factors: The value of the Portfolio's shares will change, and you could lose money on your investment.
-An investment in the Portfolio is not a bank deposit and is not insured or guaranteed by the Federal Deposit
+Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit

 Insurance Corporation or any other government agency.
 Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 The lower-rated securities